CloudTrucks raises $6.1 million to help truckers run their businesses – TechCrunch

 Prior to CloudTrucks, Arodiogbu co-founded Scotty Labs to enable humans to virtually control cars and trucks.
 The idea was to assist drivers in long-haul trips.
 Before DoorDash’s acquisition of the startup, Scotty Labs had raised $6 million in funding.
 Now, Arodiogbu serves as an advisor to DoorDash.

-“Tobenna is a proven entrepreneur and product thinker with a clear vision of the problem CloudTrucks intends to solve, “ Craft co-founder and General Partner David Sacks said in a statement to TechCrunch.
+“Tobenna is a proven entrepreneur and product thinker with a clear vision of the problem CloudTrucks intends to solve,” Craft co-founder and general partner David Sacks said in a statement to TechCrunch.
 “Trucking is at the heart of the American economy and yet technology still plays a very small role.
 We are excited to support the entire CloudTrucks team as they build the platform that will increase revenue and efficiency for thousands of owner-operator truck drivers.”